 If an agency determines as part of its initial triage that a disclosure does not relate to the agency and the maker of the disclosure is not associated with the agency, it will not be a 'responsible agency'.
-The agency should refer the maker of the disclosure to a relevant responsible agency.
+The agency may consider referring the disclosure to a relevant responsible agency.
+If the receiving agency considers that another agency would more appropriately deal with the disclosure, the receiving agency must first consider the risk of detrimental occurring as a result of the referral or as a result of the failure to refer.
 Information on referring PIDs can be found in the guideline Dealing with voluntary PIDs.